Build a Roubo-Inspired Workbench

 Then I screwed it into place and repeated the process for the remaining stretchers.

 Once that was done, I marked and cut the final "inner-inner" stretchers for the left and right sides.
-This isn't really needed, but I had some leftover pieces so I thought I might as well add them as it turned out useful later when I added the leg vise.
+This isn't really needed, but I had some leftover pieces so I thought I might as well add.
+Note that if you are adding the leg vise it is best to hold off attaching these and the shelf until after attaching a guide board that will be described in that article.
+(Or just use screws and not glue for now.)

 To finish up with the stretchers, I cut some 1/2" poplar dowels into plugs at the bandsaw.
 After gluing them into place I sanded them flush and wiped on more boiled linseed oil.